himoacs/solace_kdb_whitepaper/whitepaper.md

 # Bringing the power of pub/sub messaging to kdb+

-It wouldn't be absurd to assume that most of us have heard or are familiar with message brokers.
-Afterall, they have been around for decades and are deployed in most, if not all, major companies.
-However, like any technology that has been around for so long, message brokers have seen their fair share of transformation, especially in their capabilities and their usecases.
+It wouldn't be absurd to assume that most of us have heard of or are familiar with message brokers.
+Afterall, they have been around for decades and are deployed in most, if not all, large enterprises.
+However, like any technology that has been around for so long, message brokers have seen their fair share of transformation, especially in their capabilities and usecases.

 In this white paper, I would like to cover different ways applications communicate with each others, pub/sub messaging pattern and its advantages, benefits of implementing pub/sub with kdb+, and finally, show how you can implement pub/sub with kdb+ using Solace's PubSub+ event broker.

 Message brokers, or event brokers as they are commonly known these days, form the middle layer responsible for **transporting** your data.
 They are different from your databases because they are not meant for long-term storage.
 Event brokers specialize in **routing** your data to the interested applications.
-Essentially, event brokers allow your applications to easily communicate with each other without having to worry about data routing, message loss, protocol translation, authentication/authorization to name a few.
+Essentially, event brokers allow your applications to easily communicate with each other without having to worry about data routing, message loss, protocol translation, and authentication/authorization to name a few.

 At this point, you might be asking yourself:
 - why do applications need to communicate with each other?